PretendoNetwork/NWFX/README.md

 ### Trigger Modifiers
 The following trigger modifiers are supported

-- `once` Only allow an element to trigger it's event once
+- `once` Only allow an element to trigger it's event once.
+If using this modifer, once the event has been triggered, the element is given the `nwfx-triggered` attribute and any future events are rejected

 ```html
 <div nwfx-get="/get-other-content" nwfx-trigger="click once">